Deep Tissue Massage

 We all know 'massage' has been around a long time, even the Egyptians raved about it.

-However people are still viewing a massage as a 'Life Luxury' !!
+However people are still viewing a massage as ....
+"One of Life's little Luxuries" !!

 Experts estimate that upwards of ninety percent of disease is stress-related.
 And perhaps nothing ages us faster, internally and externally, than high levels of stress.
 Massage therapy is an effective tool for managing this stress, which translates into: